Jiri to Everest base camp trek

 In case, the flight delay/cancellation happens at the start of the trip and it goes so long that it disturbs your ahead travel schedule, you are free to choose an alternative trip: such a trek in the Annapurna, Langtang, or any other regions.
 If you are not interested in the alternative trip and would rather wait for the trip, you are welcome to wait in Kathmandu for as many days as it takes to get a flight to Lukla.
 However, please note that there will be no refund if you lose your time waiting at the airport and do not take an alternative tour or you only do short trek later due to time limitation.
 If the cancellation happens before the trip, we will provide you with accommodation and lunch in a guesthouse in Kathmandu.
 In case of the flight delay/c cancellation after finishing of the trek, you will be responsible for all your expenses.
 Please also note that you will not be entitled to any refund for the services (such as hotel, transport, flight, etc) included in the package that you would not use later.

 Important Note :

-Your safety is of more important concern while travelling with Magic Expedition.
+Your safety is of more important concern while traveling with Magic Expedition.
 Please note that your leader has the authority to amend or cancel any part of the itinerary if it is considered in a specified way due to safety concerns.
-Every effort will be made to keep to the above itinerary; however, since this adventure necessitates travelling in remote mountainous regions, we cannot guarantee that if Weather conditions, the health condition of a group member, unexpected natural disasters, etc., can all contribute to changes in the itinerary.
+Every effort will be made to keep to the above itinerary; however, since this adventure necessitates traveling in remote mountainous regions, we cannot guarantee that if Weather conditions, the health condition of a group member, unexpected natural disasters, etc., can all contribute to changes in the itinerary.
 The leader will try to ensure that the trip runs according to plan, but please be prepared to be flexible if required.